-Wireless Screen Mirroring
+What is Wireless Screen Mirroring?

-Screen Mirroring, Sharing, or Casting?
+What's the Difference between Screen Mirroring, Screen Sharing, and Screen Casting?

 Wireless screen mirroring is a term that describes the act of reflecting, or mirroring, the contents of a device screen, onto another screen.
 Most commonly, the term refers to mirroring content from a laptop, tablet or smartphone, onto a larger display screen as may be found in a classroom, meeting room, or conference space.

 As wireless presentation systems gain favor in education, business and government applications, so the terms wireless screen mirroring, wireless screen casting and wireless screen sharing get rolled into the conversation.
 But what do these terms mean?
 What’s the difference between mirroring, sharing and casting?

 In this edition, we’ll cover wireless screen mirroring.
 The concept of screen mirroring dates back to 2004, when Apple launched AirTunes, the precursor to AirPlay.
 While AirTunes only supported wireless audio sharing, in 2010 the technology was renamed AirPlay and upgraded to handle video.
 As a side benefit, AirPlay added the ability to mirror one's own screen from iOS and Mac OS devices.

 Not long after the launch of AirPlay, the Wi-Fi Alliance decided that the future of display connectivity was going to be wireless, and that Wi-Fi was going to become the medium for that connectivity.
 So they launched their own open protocol, to compete with Apple's proprietary AirPlay.
 In an homage to the mirroring term, the Alliance named this new protocol Miracast.
 Get it?
 “Mira” as in mirror, and “Cast” just for good measure.